Military history of New Zealand during World War I: Middle East

 Following its departure from Wellington, the convoy transporting the NZEF steamed to Western Australia where it linked up with the troopships carrying the Australian Imperial Force (AIF).
 There was still concerns regarding the vulnerability of the troop transports to attack by the German East Asia Squadron so the convoy included an escort of three cruisers, HMS Minotaur (1906), HMS Philomel (1890), and HMAS Psyche, as well as the Japanese battlecruiser Ibuki.
 Together with their escorting warships, the convoy, now numbering 37 transports, sailed to Alexandria via Colombo and the Suez Canal.
 During the voyage, they were fortunate to have avoided SMS Emden which was near the Cocos Islands at the same time the convoy was transiting the area.
 It had been intended that the NZEF and AIF would be landed in Europe.
 However, following the entry of the Ottoman Empire into World War I on the side of the Central Powers, there was now a security threat to the Suez Canal.
-The New Zealanders and Australians were instead disembarked in Egypt to defend the Suez Canal an attack.
+The New Zealanders and Australians were instead disembarked in Egypt to defend the Suez Canal against an attack.

 In December, the Australian and New Zealand Army Corps (ANZAC), under Lieutenant General William Birdwood, was formed to command both the AIF and NZEF components.
 The AIF was able to field one complete Australian division, the 1st Division, and had a surplus of one each of mounted and infantry brigades.
 To form the second infantry division of the corps, Birdwood included the Australian brigades with the respective mounted and infantry brigades of the NZEF.
 This division was to be known as the New Zealand and Australian Division (NZ&A), with Godley as its commander.
 The headquarters staff for this formation amounted to 70 officers and 550 men.
 These were mostly provided by the British and it was formally part of the British Army.
 It was however lacking artillery, with only a single New Zealand artillery brigade available, as opposed to the conventional three that would be provided to an infantry division.

 A camp for the NZEF was established at Zeitoun, close to Cairo.
 While the NZ&A was forming and training in Egypt, elements were committed to the defence of the Suez Canal.
 On 26 January 1915, the four infantry battalions of the New Zealand Infantry Brigade—the Auckland, Canterbury, Wellington, and Otago Battalions—and a supporting field ambulance were deployed in anticipation of an attack on the canal by Ottoman forces.
 This force was split between Ismailia and Kubri.
 On 2 February, after the Ottomans launched a raid on the Suez Canal, elements of the brigade took part in repelling the attack, with the Canterbury Battalion suffering the division's first losses in battle, with two men being wounded, one of whom later died.